jingwora/jingwora.github.io/KM/Notes/Books/Human Evolutionary Genetics (EN).md

 ###### None of the different records represents an unbiased picture of the past
 - We do not have a time machine, and therefore must rely upon evidence that has survived to the present.
-This survival is selective
+This survival is selective.

 #### 1.4 WHAT CAN WE KNOW ABOUT THE PAST?
 - We can ask how genetically diverse humans are?